Whittle Rock: Navigational hazard

 Whittle Rock is a significant navigational hazard due to its depth and position, though very few large ships enter the bay, as fishing is limited and it is off the shipping lanes.
 However False Bay is occasionally used for shelter in storms.
-The reef is marked by a cardinal east buoy, with sound and light signals.
 The seas occasionally break over the top of the reef, but the shallow area is small and not easily seen in a rough sea.
-The reef is marked by a Cardinal East marker moored at S34°14.876' E18°33.709', about 50 m south of the main pinnacle.
+The reef is marked by a Cardinal East marker buoy, with sound and light signals, moored at S34°14.876' E18°33.709', about 50 m south of the main pinnacle.
+The buoy was removed for servicing and repairs in early 2025.

 Influence on wave propagation

 The reef at Whittle Rock can focus longer period south-easterly waves on Kalk Bay.
 This is unusual and associated with a cut-off low pressure system causing the south-easterly winds to blow for an unusually long time over enough fetch to develop a sea sufficiently for it to be refracted by the shoal area.